 major post-engine swap investment in my home.

 Or two more

 solar panels and four batteries.
-It's a boat.
+She's a boat.
 There are always

 projects and wishes to be considered.
-Someday... well, she's
+Someday... well, Seaweed is

-improving each year and that's all one can ask.
+improving each year and that is all one can ask.

 Seaweed, but she works.

 Is your boat set up with the latest electronics?

 And, what's on your "Wish List" for the helm?

 Regarding the Comments Section,